Themaister/muFFT/README.md

 ## Documentation

 The public muFFT API is documented with doxygen.
-Run `doxygen` or `make docs` to generate documentation.
+Run `doxygen` to generate documentation.
 Doxygen 1.8.3 is required.

 After running Doxygen, documents are found in `docs/index.html`.